 - Salt and pepper: add to taste.

-How to prepare vegetables for Olivier salad
+How to prepare vegetables for Russian salad

-1) Cook whole unpeeled vegetables (in one pot or separately).
+- 1) cook whole unpeeled vegetables (in one pot or separately).
 Peel after the vegetables have cooled.

-2) Cook whole peeled vegetables in salted water (in one pot or separately), as I have done.
+- 2) cook whole peeled vegetables in salted water (in one pot or separately), as I have done.

 Step-by-step recipe instructions

-1.Prepare vegetables: Gently boil the potatoes and carrots in salted water, covered, for several minutes until fully cooked but still firm.
+1. Prepare vegetables: Gently boil the potatoes and carrots in salted water (approx. ½ teaspoon), covered, for several minutes until fully cooked but still firm.
 Drain and set aside to cool completely then cut into small cubes and set aside.

 2. Boil eggs: In the meantime, boil the eggs.
 Place the eggs in a small pot, add water, cover and bring to the boil then remove from the heat and set aside, still covered, for about 8 minutes.
 Drain then immerse in ice water for 1-2 minutes (after 30 seconds add more ice water if required).
 Drain and peel the eggs then finely dice.
 Set aside.